digumx/pvs-assignment-2-git/answers.md

 All TCCs generated are manually proved and the proofs are saved under PVS's default names `<tcc_name>-1`, where `<tcc_name>` represents the name of the TCC generated.

+## Problem D.1:
+### Part a:

+The specification for the majority problem is given in `majority.pvs`.

+Firstly, we define a type `Candidate` to represent a candidate, which in this case can be one of the five candidates `A` to `E`.
+Note that throughout the specification, we do not use the fact that there are five candidates, or which candidates there are specifically, and so the candidates can be renamed, added or removed and the specification and it's proofs should remain valid, provided there is atleast one candidate.